 You know, sometimes people lose in elections.

-But um I'm just looking at history here, and I'm looking at recent history, modern history, and you look at Bill Clinton's first midterm.
+But I'm just looking at history here and I'm looking at recent history, modern history.

-He lost 60 seats, 52 house seats, eight Senate seats.
+He lost 60 seats, 52 House seats, eight Senate seats.

-You look at Barack Obama and his first midterm, he lost sixty-three House seats and six Senate seats.
+You look at Barack Obama and his first midterm.

-Now, you also have 44 retirements, but I will say I look at Michigan and I see a guy like John James, and I'm like, this man was unbelievable.
+Now, you also have 44 retirements, but I will say, I look at Michigan and I see a guy like John James, and I'm like, this man was unbelievable.

-He has he was doing well.
+He was doing well.

 It was unbelievable.